 In order to give you the opportunity to fully embrace the parallel process component of this course, each student will be expected to turn in a weekly journal on Mondays at the beginning of class.
-Journals are to discuss the students' personal and professional learning about group membership and group leadership or group work in general.
-The journal should be approximately one page and although your ideas won't be graded, you will earn two points for each journal if you have been thoughtful about your response.
+Journals are to discuss the students' personal and professional learning about group membership and group leadership, class readings or discussion, or may be a targeted question posed by the professor.
+The journal should be approximately one page, and although your ideas won't be graded, you will earn all ten points only if your journals have been both timely (due 8:30am Monday mornings) and thoughtful.
+I encourage you to utilize this opportunity to evaluate and experience the act of journaling.